-The Disability Service provides advice, support and information to help students and staff with disabilities.
-The College Disability Service is staffed by experienced professional workers with knowledge and expertise in disability education, access and equity issues.
-Services include Academic and Dyslexia Support,

-AssistiveTechnology, Educational support work, etc.
+The Trinity disAbility Service provides advice, support and information to help students and staff with disabilities.
+The service is staffed by experienced professional workers with knowledge and expertise in disability education, access and equity issues.
+Services include Academic and Dyslexia Support, Assistive Technology, Educational support work, etc.